 Aside from the fact that it’s set in California, True West has very little to do with the west.
 As you undoubtedly gathered, the story is set in a 1980’s kitchen.
-Like many Sam Shepard plays it does not leave that location.
-Michael Kaye plays Austin –an up and coming screenwriter.
+As many Sam Shepard plays, it does not leave that location.
+Michael Kaye plays Austin –an up-and-coming screenwriter.
 The man is this close to breaking the deal of his career–but that would be too easy.
 So his brother Lee (played by Joshua Stecker) disrupts Austin’s life when he pops into their mother’s house in Hollywood.

 In contrast with Austin’s somewhat cushy situation, Lee is a drifter who has been living a hard life in the Mojave Desert.
 Tensions are already high because of the different lifestyles the brothers have chosen.
-Austin is the good boy who did everything you’re suppose to do – went to college, etc. Lee was the bad boy and did whatever he wanted.
-So when Lee gets the Hollywood writing deal Austin was supposed to receive, emotions erupt and the audience watches as the façades of these characters are ripped off –leaving nothing but chaos and ruin.
+Austin is the good boy who did everything you’re supposed to do – went to college, etc. Lee is the bad boy and does whatever he wants.
+So when Lee gets the Hollywood writing deal Austin was supposed to receive, emotions erupt, and the audience watches as the façades of these characters are ripped off –leaving nothing but chaos and ruin.

-Runs through August 27th
+It runs through August 27th

 Be the first to leave a rating.